Edappadi Assembly constituency

 Edapadi or 'Edappadi' is a state assembly constituency in Salem district, Tamil Nadu, India.
 Its State Assembly Constituency number is 86.
 It comprises Edappadi taluk and a portion of Mettur taluk.
-It is a part of the wider Salem constituency for national elections to the Parliament of India.
-Elections were not held in 1957 and 1962.
+It is a part of the wider Salem Lok Sabha constituency for national elections to the Parliament of India.
+This constituency did not exist during the 1957 and 1962 elections.
 It is one of the 234 State Legislative Assembly Constituencies in Tamil Nadu.